 The NIH and other federal agencies do fund stem cell research and do play a vital role in driving scientific discovery.
 However, they have very broad research interests.
-With CIRM's focus on stem cell research we are able to work closely with academics and industry to craft our funding programs in a way that accelerates the field.
-Our programs are timed so that researchers with successful projects will have continuous funding from the basic laboratory research through beginning clinical trials.
-The NIH tends to focus more heavily on early stage research, leaving scientists with promising ideas the unfortunate option to pause their research and look for new sources of funding as the projects get closer to clinical trials.
+With CIRM's focus on stem cell research, we are able to work closely with academics and industry to craft our funding programs in a way that accelerates the field.
+Our programs are timed so that researchers with successful projects will have continuous funding from the basic laboratory research through to clinical trials.
+The NIH tends to focus more heavily on early stage research, forcing scientists with promising ideas to pause their research and look for new sources of funding as the projects get closer to clinical trials.

-CIRM also works closely with our research teams to help them navigate regulations leading up to clinical trials, and to find industry partners to help fund the later stage research.
-This ability to focus on accelerating stem cell research toward clinical trials is only possible for an agency with CIRM's mission.
+CIRM also works closely with our research team partners to help them navigate regulations leading up to clinical trials, and to find industry partners to help fund the later stage research.
+This ability to focus on accelerating stem cell research toward clinical trials is only possible for an institute with CIRM's mission.

 The NIH is also restricted in the types of research it can fund.
 Unlike the NIH, CIRM funds the creation of new stem cell lines, lines that have been critical to the success of some research programs.